pesar-kalantar/pesar-kalantar/README.md

 - 👋 Hi, I’m reza or david or yousef
 - 👀 I’m interested in Hacking and security
-- 🌱 I’m currently learning Hacking and security and web Designing
+- 🌱 I’m currently learning Hacking and security , Pentest-web
 - 📫 How to reach me) Telegram @cunstituent

 <!---